echoprotocol/echowiki/api-reference/echo-wallet-api/README.md

 ```

 ### `get_erc20_account_withdrawals account`
-Returns all approved withdrawals for the given account id.
+Returns all withdrawals for the given account id.

 | Option | Description |
 | :--- | :--- |